 As an advanced merchandising technique, you can combine pieces of different campaigns to work together for complex scenarios.
 In addition, you can set up campaigns to specifically override certain pieces of other campaigns.
-Currently, the campaign pieces that can be combined/overridden between campaigns are Product Boosting Rules and Banners.

 There are 3 major levels of campaigns that determine how specific a campaign is, and therefore which one can override the other.